Acquired

 Adjara

 Perfume Parlour Adjara is an Eau de Parfum.
-The fragrance opens with Wine Grape, Pineapple, and Green, settles into a heart of Neroli, Patchouli, and Jasmine, and dries down to a base of Vetiver.
+Adjara opens with Wine Grape, Green, and Pineapple, settles into a heart of Neroli, Patchouli, and Jasmine, and dries down to a base of Vetiver.
+Perfume Parlour's Adjara carries an Acquired verdict, a fruity-led wear.

 A budget Perfume Parlour interpretation of Nishane Karagoz (2017) - Jorge Lee's wine-grape and patchouli extrait that became one of the Turkish niche house's most lauded releases, here translated into an EDP-strength reading of the wine-fruit-neroli pyramid.
 Honest dupe-fidelity for evening and warm-weather wear.